Atmosphere of Earth

 - The temperature in this layer, as one goes upwards, falls at the rate of 5°C per kilometer, and reaches -45°C at the poles and -80°C over the equator at Tropopause (greater fall in temperature above the equator is because of the greater thickness of troposphere – 18 km).

-- The troposphere plays a crucial role in the Earth’s weather and climate systems and is affected by a number of factors, including the changing seasons and the position and strength of jet streams.
+- The troposphere plays a crucial role in the Earth’s weather and climate systems and is affected by several factors, including the changing seasons and the position and strength of jet streams.

 - The jet streams, for example, are fast-flowing, narrow air currents in the upper troposphere that can influence weather patterns by steering storms and other weather systems.
 The position and strength of these jet streams can change seasonally and from year to year, affecting weather patterns and regional climates.